asjad-kashmiri/final-project-2004/SAN-holiday-challenge2019.md

 ”https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc753343(v=ws.11)”
 - In conclusion, we can confidently state that ntdsutil.exe is the tool the attacker used to retrieve domain password hashes from the lsass.exe process.
 # Answer: ntdsutil
-## bjective 5: Windows Log Analysis: Determine Compromised System
+## Objective 5: Windows Log Analysis: Determine Compromised System
 ![](images/Objective5-1.png)

 - We need to identify an infected system using Zeek logs.